Many people wonder whether bleached or unbleached coffee filters are better.

 Always choose a quality filter

-No matter which option you decide to go with, you should always choose a high-quality coffee filter.
+Regardless of which option you choose, always opt for a high-quality coffee filter.

-The cheapest ones can be too thin, causing the coffee to run through too fast, changing the taste of your brew.
+The cheapest ones can be too thin, causing the coffee to flow through too quickly, altering the taste of your brew.

 Your coffee maker should recommend a size for your filter.
 You should choose a filter that fits this size.
 That way, you can get the most out of them.

-If you do get a coffee filter of the correct size, thickness, and quality, it should help you brew a delicious coffee every time.
+If you do get a coffee filter of the correct size, thickness, and quality, it should help you brew a consistently delicious cup of coffee every time.

 Skipping on quality can allow tiny grounds or other imperfections to make their way into your cup.